The End of Hulu as a Standalone Service

-Disney is moving to kill the standalone Hulu app by the end of 2026.
-An internal memo leaked to Business Insider reveals that Disney plans to migrate all Hulu content and features into Disney+, then decommission the Hulu tech stack and app.
-This contradicts Disney's public statement earlier this month that there were 'no current plans' to end the standalone app.
+Disney has confirmed it will shut down the standalone Hulu app by the end of 2026, migrating all content and features into Disney+.
+An internal memo leaked to Business Insider states that 'the Hulu tech stack and app will be decommissioned after all users have transitioned.'
+This contradicts Disney's earlier public statement that there were 'no current plans' to end the standalone app.
 For executives, this signals a major consolidation play that will reshape the streaming landscape, reduce consumer choice, but potentially create a more powerful unified platform.

-Winners and Losers
+Winners and Losers in the Streaming Shakeout

 Winners: Disney+ subscribers gain access to Hulu's library without extra cost.
 Disney itself simplifies its streaming strategy and cuts costs.
 Comcast, which still owns a minority stake, exits with a likely favorable buyout.
 Losers: Hulu's standalone subscribers lose the app and may face forced migration.
 Hulu employees face uncertainty.
 Competitors like Netflix and Warner Bros.
 Discovery face a stronger Disney+.